Dynamic Divide-and-Conquer Adversarial Training for Robust Semantic Segmentation: Experiments

-The results of different defense methods on VOC are shown in Table \ref{tab:white-box-voc}.
-In this table, we compare our methods with the baseline (model trained with clean samples only, \textit{i.e.}, no defense).
-Notably, without defense, BIM attack yields sharp performance decrease.
-Under untargeted attack setting, the results approach zeros when the attack iteration number is large.
+Results of different defense methods on VOC are shown in Table \ref{tab:white-box-voc}.
+We compare our methods with the baseline (model trained with clean samples only, without defense).
+All untargeted attacks yield a sharp performance drop without defense.
+Especially, under untargeted BIM attack ($L_{\infty}$ constraint), the results approach zeros when the attack iteration number is large.

-Table \ref{tab:white-box-voc} basically indicates that results on adversarial samples with large attack iteration number represent the lower bound of each method on adversarial perturbation, since the corresponding performance drops with the increase of $n$, and converges when $n$ is large (actually, the mean value of mIoU does not change more than 0.025 when $n$ is 10 or 20, compared with the results when $n$=7).
-This leads to the conclusion that SAT is already reasonable: it improves results from 0.048 to 0.264 on PSPNet and 0.048 to 0.266 on DeepLabv3 when $n=7$.
-Further, the standard deviation of SAT is low, which means SAT is stable.
+For BIM attack ($L_{\infty}$ constraint), Table \ref{tab:white-box-voc} basically indicates that results on adversarial samples with large attack iteration numbers represent the lower bound of each method on adversarial perturbation, since the corresponding performance decreases with the increase of $n$, and converges when $n$ is large.
+Actually, the mean value of mIoU does not change more than 2.5\% when $n$ is 10 or 20, compared with the results when $n$=6 for {\it No Defense}, SAT and DDC-AT.
+This leads to the conclusion that SAT is already reasonable: it improves results from 5.4\% to 27.9\% on PSPNet and 5.5\% to 28.8\% on DeepLabv3 when $n=6$.
+Moreover, SAT also improves results on other different types of attacks.
+Further, the standard deviation of SAT is low.

 DDC-AT in Table \ref{tab:white-box-voc} gives results of our final framework.
-Performance of DDC-AT on clean samples increases compared with SAT (by 0.017 and 0.025 on PSPNet and DeepLabv3 respectively), consistent with our design motivation.

-Further, the performance of DDC-AT is higher than SAT notably under each attacker iteration on average.
+Performance of DDC-AT on clean samples increases compared with SAT (by 1.7\% and 2.5\% on PSPNet and DeepLabv3, respectively), consistent with our design motivation.
+Further, the performance of DDC-AT is higher than SAT notably under each attacker iteration on average for BIM attack ($L_{\infty}$ constraint).
 Intriguingly, the best case of SAT under every attack iteration is almost the worst case of DDC-AT.
-For example, when the attack iteration $n=3$, we have $0.707+0.008 < 0.723-0.005$ on PSPNet and $0.645+0.010 < 0.678-0.011$ on DeepLabv3.

-More interestingly, for unseen attack, DDC-AT clearly improves robustness over SAT.
-Small standard deviation for DDC-AT indicates that results are stable.
-We also provide visual comparison on VOC in Fig. \ref{fig:visual_voc} for comparing result quality.
+For example, when the attack iteration $n=2$, we have $68.1+1.8 < 75.6-0.5$ on PSPNet and $62.4+0.6 < 69.9-1.3$ on DeepLabv3.
+More interestingly, for unseen attacks, DDC-AT also clearly improves robustness over SAT.
+The small standard deviation for DDC-AT indicates that results are stable.
+We also provide the visual comparison on VOC in Fig. \ref{fig:visual_voc} for comparing result quality.